Best Vintage 3 Arm Crankset

 Rare, Sort Of

 I have rarely come across TA cranks on all the vintage bikes I’ve come across over the years.
+One was on this Super Tourer.
 In fact, I’ve rarely had the chance to take one off and have a good look at one, and this is the reason why I didn’t even own a TA crank puller tool until last year.
 Of course, being French, their threads had to be different from Stronglight: 23 instead of 23.35mm, just enough to make the Stronglight tool useless for the TA crank.
 I’ve probably only taken a handful of TA cranks off for cleaning or selling over the years, whereas I’ve owned dozens of Stronglight issues.

 I think aesthetically this TA crankset is a real beauty.
 It has a certain je ne sais quoi, an effortless style and perfection of form.
 I say this even though this particular crank had a chain bolt replaced with an ugly flat-headed thing that doesn’t belong there.
 Even with this flaw, its a beautifully rendered crankset, having a timeless look that all great designs possess.
 I’ve always liked the black strip with elongated “TA” logos running down the arms, there’s a certain elegance about it that would never clash with any build or frame, buy yet offered that distinctive branding to brandish its quality.